xmtp/xmtp-dot-org/src/pages/start-building.md

 - Discord: [Chat with other builders](https://discord.gg/xmtp)
 - 𝕏: [Follow @XMTP\_](https://x.com/xmtp_)
 - GitHub Discussions: [Join the discussion](https://github.com/orgs/xmtp/discussions)

-## Launch your app

-Preparing to launch?
-See these Scale for [launching your app](/docs//scale/launch)

 ## Contribute to XMTP